jjbuck/jonathanjbuck-website/content/posts/migrating-mongodb-to-dynamodb.md

 ### Delete Post

-Now that we've got create and get updated, also need to update the delete route [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#delete-property].
+Now that we've got `create` and `get` updated, we also need to update the delete route.

     router.delete('/:id', authMiddleware, async (req, resp) => {
     let id = req.params.id;